charlesfrye/minimodal/README.md

-# Stupid Modal
+# MiniModal
 <p align="center">
     <img src="./assets/logo.png" style="width: 50%;">
 </p>

 ## Overview

-Stupid Modal is a toy project showing off the very simplest features of Modal that a smol brain Python developer, like [me](https://twitter.com/charles_irl), needs to grok to be able to use it effectively.
+MiniModal is a toy project showing off the very simplest features of Modal that a smol brain Python developer, like [me](https://twitter.com/charles_irl), needs to grok to be able to use it effectively.